Portable DVD player: Design

-Most PDPs use TFT LCD screens, some using LED backlighting.
+Most PDPs use TFT LCD, some using LED backlighting.
 The most common PDP screen size is 7 in, although some are as large as 10 to 12 in - the larger size competing with tablet computers.
 The battery weight and need for portability presented problems - including problems with mechanical shocks interrupting the reading of the DVD.
-Some have articulating screens that rotate 180 degrees & fold flat.
+Some have articulating screens that rotate 180 degrees and fold flat.
 Portable DVD players generally have connections for additional screens and a car lighter plug.

 Some PDPs had iPod docks, USB and SD card slots built in.
-Some can play videos in other formats such as MP4, DivX, either from CDs, flash memory cards or USB external hard disks, and some DVD players had a USB video recorder.
+Some can play videos in other formats such as MP4, DivX, either from CDs, flash memory cards or USB external hard disks, and some DVD players had USB video recorder.

 Additional features found on PDPs include: